 Why do HCG Levels Change?

 This is probably the question that is asked by most of us.
 If we can observe the charts, the changes of hCG levels are so rapid and the doubling of the numbers can happen within 2 or 3 days.
 Most experts will say that it is because of the placenta producing estrogen and progesterone hormones.

 At this point, your hCG is not needed to stimulate the ovary to produce hormones.
 At the beginning of pregnancy, the hCG is especially crucial, it will help you determine if you have a healthy pregnancy or not.
 However, you shouldn’t enslave yourselves too much on the numbers.
 It is always recommended to visit your doctor.

 I hope that you learned everything you need to know about hCG levels, especially hCG levels at 5 weeks.
 Again, I wrote this tutorial to inform you about the possible implications your hCG levels might tell.
 Pregnancy is really crucial because you have to know a lot of things about the changes your body is experiencing, and a couple of other things.

-Your hCG level differs from other pregnant women, because like what I told you every pregnancy is unique.
+Your hCG level differs from other pregnant women, because like I told you every pregnancy is unique.
 However, it is important that you have a guide to at least know what your body is going through.

 Remember that hCG levels change and one test cannot determine a definite or absolute state of your pregnancy.
 If you want to monitor it, you are free to do so as long as you also take care of other aspects of your pregnancy.
 I hope that you learned a lot in this article.
 I expect that your questions are already answered.

-If you have questions, comments, suggestions and stories to share, please let me and everyone know so I can respond to it quickly.
+If you have questions, comments, suggestions, and stories to share, please let me and everyone know so I can respond to them quickly.
 Have a happy pregnancy!